 Vegetable Egg White Frittata

 I love eggs but avoid the yolks as I’ve gotten older to insure my cholesterol stays within a healthy range.
-Eggs are very high in protein and will sustain you through a better part of the day, besides the fact that they taste so good, especially when paired with all your favorite veggies, meats, cheese, or whatever you like to add to them.
+Eggs are very high in protein and will sustain you through a better part of the day, besides the fact that they taste so good.
+Pair them with all your favorite veggies, meats, cheese, or whatever you like to add to them.

-While the recipe in the book sounded positively decadent, I decided to make mine with ingredients I had on hand, plus using the DYPs, and serve it for dinner with some fresh fruit on the side.
+While the recipe in the book sounded positively decadent, I decided to make mine with ingredients I had on hand.
+Plus i used the DYPs, and served it for dinner with some fresh fruit on the side.
 I mean who doesn’t love breakfast for dinner?

 Since my family avoids egg yolks I made this with a 32 ounce carton of “All Whites” egg whites.
 It was incredibly delicious and the potatoes added that extra flavor and moistness to the pie.
-It was so good in fact, my daughter and I had it for lunch the next day, while my husband gradually ate off of a triangle he’d cut for himself the next day, and left sitting in the refrigerator for occasional nibbles.
+It was so good in fact, my daughter and I had it for lunch the next day.
+My husband gradually ate off of a triangle he’d cut for himself the next day, and what was left in the refrigerator, we nibbled on until gone!

-Be sure to use a non-stick pan that’s oven safe, to insure easy removal of your frittata.
-Nothing’s worse than making a beautful dish only to have it stick or fall apart upon removal.
+Be sure to use a non-stick pan that’s oven safe or cast iron pan, to insure easy removal of your frittata.
+Nothing’s worse than making a beautiful dish only to have it stick or fall apart upon removal.

 I hope you’ll try my recipe or create your own.
 Don’t forget to pick up a bag of Melissa’s DYPs at the store, they were the “icing on the cake” so to speak, making this the best frittata we’ve had in years.
 If you’re a potato fan I highly recommend ordering Melissa’s DYPs The Perfect Everyday Potato Cookbook.
 It will have you trying scrumptious potato recipes you never imagined!
 While you’re at it check out Melissa’s other cookbooks as well.